serverlessrecipefinder/infra/README.md

 terragrunt plan
 terragrunt apply
 ```

-This will deploy a CodePipeline that will execute the rest of the Terraform as part of a pipeline.
+This will create an OAuth SSM token used in the later pipeline stages.

 ## Layout